Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 Figure~\ref{fig:psy_empirical} displays the date-stamping statistics and critical value sequences for both the unadjusted and adjusted tests, zoomed in to the 1997--2003 period where the key bubble dynamics occur.

 \centerline{[Insert Figure~\ref{fig:psy_empirical} about here]}

 The comparison between the standard and technology-adjusted tests yields two findings consistent with our theoretical predictions.
-First, the May 1996 episode detected by the standard test \emph{disappears entirely} after technology adjustment, attributing the brief explosive signal to the technology-driven fundamental component rather than speculation---information the standard test alone cannot isolate.
-Second, the onset of the main bubble episode shifts from November 1999 (standard) to December 1999 (adjusted), indicating that the technology component slightly accelerates the apparent onset of explosive behavior.
-Taken together, the technology adjustment reduces the number of detected episodes from two to one and narrows the timing of the genuine speculative peak, consistent with the prediction that fundamental technology dynamics generate explosive signals in raw prices.
+First, the May 1996 episode detected by the standard test \emph{disappears entirely} after technology adjustment, attributing the brief explosive signal to the technology-driven fundamental component rather than to residual speculation---information the standard test alone cannot isolate.
+Second, the onset of the main residual episode shifts from November 1999 (standard) to December 1999 (adjusted), indicating that the technology component slightly accelerates the apparent onset of explosive behavior.
+Taken together, the technology adjustment reduces the number of detected episodes from two to one and narrows the timing of residual explosiveness, consistent with the prediction that fundamental technology dynamics generate explosive signals in raw prices.